Combined Services Detailed Interrogation Centre, Brisbane: History

 The ATIS initially consisted of 14 Australian officers and three enlisted men, and nine US personnel.
 The latter included one Caucasian officer and eight Japanese American (Nisei) enlisted men who had completed a Japanese language course at the US Fourth Army Intelligence School in San Francisco on 1 May 1942; and who had arrived in Australia in June 1942.
 The American-born Nisei, whose families were removed from the US West Coast in early 1942 due to fears about the loyalty of Japanese Americans, were to prove invaluable to the Allied War effort.
 "The Nisei learned to use their knowledge of Japanese culture and psychology to elicit information through indirect questioning.
 They discovered that compassionate treatment worked wonders.
 Their captives, expecting torture and death, were at first astonished, then grateful.
 Any recalcitrant prisoner needed only to hear that authorities would notify his family ... that he had been captured alive.
 The implied disgrace could usually convince him to co-operate".
 The first Nisei combat units were formed in the US in early 1943, thanks to the earlier work of the Nisei translators in demonstrating their loyalty and effectiveness.

 The ATIS was formed into four units, with the Nisei attached to GHQ; the other sections were Allied Naval Forces, Allied Land Forces, and Allied Air Forces, and all were accommodated at the Tighnabruaich property.
 The Tighnabruaich residence was used for senior officers' accommodation and offices, while Witton House became the Sergeants' mess.
 The Nisei enlisted men soon moved into tents at a property directly across the river (Neilson House on Rosebery Terrace, since demolished).

 The ATIS headquarters at Tighnabruaich became the primary interrogation centre for enemy POWs in Australia.
 Other POW sites in Australia were POW Camps for large numbers of prisoners, whereas the cell blocks at the Interrogation Centre were built as temporary holding cells for small numbers of POWs awaiting interrogation.

-With a capacity to accommodate 15 prisoners, the three cell blocks, in a compound surrounded by barbed wire, were constructed in late 1942-early 1943.
+With a capacity to accommodate 15 prisoners, the three cell blocks, in a compound surrounded by barbed wire, were constructed in late 1942 to early 1943.
 Each of the blocks included five cells linked by an adjacent passageway running the length of the block, and two ancillary rooms in a section on the opposite side of the passageway.
 Based on a 1958 inventory of room contents, the larger ancillary room (with a hot water cylinder) was probably a guard room, and the smaller a bathroom.